Jermaine0Forbes/AvaWebsite/readme.md

 *Want to see more logs? visit* **logs.md**

-### 3/23/20
+### 4/16/20

 **Goals for the month**
-- Create test website to receive and make changes to Ava
+- Create the single product page
-- Create loading icon when for content on pages
+- Create fake data for products
-- Load components when in view
+- Make "add to cart" work
-- Create fake data for products, blogs, etc.
+- Create the "check out" page
-- ~~Create login system with oAuth or JWT~~
+- Create transition pages

 **Currently**
-- Saving the current changes to github and transport them to test website.
+- Focused on creating the product page